willstepp/writings/sanctum-kthadras/sk.notes.md

 * The pendant is in the con mans mouth

 * His name is Rabbit.
 He’s a black albino.

+* Rabbit attacks him, saying ‘Gimme dat key, gimme dat key’.

+* Motherfucker ran so slow he coulda run a whole other marathon before he finished the first one.

+* He would come out with these bizarre non-sequiters from time to time, for example he told me about a cousin of his from Lafayette who ran long distance races, and I quote: “Motherfucker ran so slow he coulda run a whole other marathon before he finished the first one” Things like that, things that sounded normal if you weren’t paying attention but once your brain began processing the meaning of it it made less and less sense.

+* "Sometimes it's like my brain got a mind of its own, know what I mean?"
+Rabbit says this disorienting phrase when they are driving.

+* Word Salad

+* He told me he liked cars and was going to put a new exhaust on his 92 Mustang GT, so you can really hear that engine purr.
+Then he said he had a cat and he was going to put an exhaust on it too one day.
+His brain went like that, one topic bleeding into another, making less and less sense.

+* "Sometimes it be like my brain got a mind of his own, know what I'm sayin?"

 ### Work (Sanctuary Park)